 -

-Country-by-Country Reporting (CbCR) Regulation in Japan
+Country-by-Country Reporting (CbCR) Regulation in the Isle of Man

 -